aldertzomer/FastDeMe/README.md

 The GROOT database consist of a mixture of the ResFinder, ARG-ANNOT and CARD databases.
 See the [GROOT documentation](https://groot-documentation.readthedocs.io/en/latest/groot-databases.html) for more details.

+### KMA

+The KMA database consist of the ResFinder database.

 ### Kaiju

-The Kaiju database was made with assembled and annotated bacterial, archaeal and viral reference genomes from the NCBI RefSeq database.
+The Kaiju database was made with assembled and annotated bacterial reference genomes from the NCBI RefSeq database.

 ### Kraken2

-The Kraken2 database was made with the complete bacterial/archaeal reference genomes from the NCBI RefSeq database.
+The Kraken2 database was made with the complete bacterial reference genomes from the NCBI RefSeq database.

 ### Mash/BioBloomCategorizer